-- Ensuring the school has a coherent policy for LAC and previously-LAC. - Reviewing the school's policies and procedures in conjunction with legislation and statutory guidance. - Ensuring the designated teacher for LAC and previously-LAC has received the appropriate training. - Ensuring LAC and previously-LAC have equal access to all areas of the curriculum and that reasonable adjustments are made, if necessary.
+- Ensuring the school has a coherent policy for LAC and previously-LAC. - Reviewing the school's policies and procedures in conjunction with legislation and statutory guidance. - Ensuring the designated teacher for LAC and previously-LAC has received the appropriate training. - Ensuring that appropriate staff have the information they need in relation to each looked after child's: